New Orleans Louisiana, USA Travel Guide

 Dedicated restaurants are limited.
 Research in advance for specialized markets.

-Apps like HappyCow or calling restaurants in advance are useful.
+Apps like HappyCow or calling eateries in advance are useful.

 A New Orleans tradition.
 It combines brunch with live jazz music.
-Famous places Commander's Palace and Court of Two Sisters.
+Famous places Commander'the Royal residence of and Court of A couple Sisters.

 Some smaller, often cash-only, restaurants welcome your own alcohol.
 A small corkage fee may apply.